webqit/oohtml-cli/README.md

 </template>
 ```

-And the `index.html` document links to the bundle as an external resource.
+And the `index.html` document is able to link to the bundle as an external resource.

 ```html
 <!--